Cap-go/website/content/blog/automatic-capacitor-ios-build-github-action.md

 ## **Configure Fastlane match**

-Fastlane [match](https://docs.fastlane.tools/actions/match/) is a new approach to iOS’s codesigning.
+Fastlane [match](https://docs.fastlane.tools/actions/match/) is a new approach to iOS’s code signing.
 Fastlane match makes it easy for teams to manage the required certificates and provisioning profiles for your iOS apps.

 Create a new private repository named `certificates`, for example on your GitHub personal account or organization.